 After Brexit?
 Post-mortem and future prospects

-On 29 March 2019 the United Kingdom is scheduled to leave the European Union.
+On 29 March 2019, the United Kingdom was scheduled to leave the European Union.
+The EU has granted the UK an extension until 22 May, with a decision due by 12 April.
 Yet less than a month from this deadline, the outcome and modalities of the UK’s departure are more uncertain than ever.
-No Deal, Theresa May’s Deal, an extension of varying lengths, a second referendum and other pathways to No Brexit are all swirling through the British public and parliamentary debate.
-And whatever may be decided by 29 March, the future political and economic relationship between the UK and the EU will remain highly indeterminate.
+No Deal, Theresa May’s Deal, Common Market 2.0, a second referendum and other pathways to No Brexit are all swirling through the British public and parliamentary debate.
+And whatever may be decided by 12 April, the future political and economic relationship between the UK and the EU will remain highly indeterminate.

 About the speakers

 Gareth Davies is Professor of EU Law and Co-Director of VICES at the Vrije Universiteit.
 Before moving to the Netherlands he was a barrister in London.
 He researches and writes on EU constitutional and free movement law, and since the referendum in 2016 has become a regular radio and occasional TV commentator on Brexit affairs.

 Sarah de Lange is Professor by special appointment at the Department of Political Science at the University of Amsterdam.
 Since 2016 she holds the Dr. J.M.
 Den Uyl chair, a chair established by the Wiardi Beckman Foundation.
 Her main research interests concern parties, party families, and party systems, and in particular the rise of radicalism, populism, and extremism in contemporary democracies.
 Her work is broad in geographical scope and examines party politics in a range of European countries.
 Her latest edited volume, Radical Right-Wing Populist Parties in Western Europe: Into the Mainstream? appeared in 2016 with Routledge.